How do I build better habits that will make me great?

 This is the necessary first step where you gain clarity.
 The way to do this is to get laser-focused on what you want.
 Why?
 Because lasers are powerful – they can cut through almost anything.
 But remember, all they are is beams of light, just supremely focused light.

 The way to achieve any goal starts with this step.
-The more clarity you have, the easier it will be to move towards.
+The more clarity you have, the easier it will be to move toward.
 Know exactly what you’re going for and you’ll get there even faster.
 So get clear about what you really want.
 Why do you want it?
-Make the reason so compelling that inside you are so excited to move forward, because what you focus on is what you move towards.
-If you focus on what you don’t have, you’ll end up moving towards it – and that’s a step farther away from what you really want.
+Make the reason so compelling that you are so excited to move forward, because what you focus on is what you move toward.
+You can even create a Massive Action Plan to help you reach success.
+If you focus on what you don’t have, you’ll end up moving toward it – and that’s a step further away from what you really want.

 Let’s take the example of losing weight.
 Instead of saying “I want to lose weight,” get specific.
 How much?
 Why?
 What will you be able to do when you get to the weight you want?
 With a weak description, you might say something like, “I need to lose some weight.
 Why am I not losing weight?”
 If you keep focus on the fact that you’re not losing weight, you won’t.
 Sure, you’ll likely lose some weight just by chance, perhaps a pound or two back and forth.